top of page

 Excerpt

-The woman looked to be alone.
+The woman appeared to be alone.
 That was Paul Ogorzow’s first mistake.
-He was so eager to attack her that he went with this initial impression instead of taking the time to make sure there was no one around that could save her.
+Eager to attack, he failed to ensure no one was nearby to save her.

-She was walking along a pathway through the gardens of suburban eastern Berlin in an area known as Berlin-Friedrichsfelde.
-Although she was near the station from where she could catch a train that would whisk her into the heart of Berlin, this residential area felt like the countryside.
-She’d walked this path between residents’ allotments many times, through the lush gardens with their cherry trees, chestnut trees, apple trees, carrots, onions, potatoes, hedges, and assorted bushes and grasses.
+She walked along a pathway through the gardens of Berlin-Friedrichsfelde, a suburban area in eastern Berlin.
+Although it was near a station to central Berlin, this residential area felt distinctly rural.
+She’d walked this path many times through lush gardens with cherry, chestnut, and apple trees, alongside carrots, onions, potatoes, hedges, and grasses.

-Twenty-seven-year-old Paul Ogorzow hunted for victims in this area.
-He stalked and attacked women who were walking by themselves at night.
-And night had acquired new meaning in wartime Berlin—a government-imposed blackout meant the only meaningful illumination here at this hour came from the night sky.
+Paul Ogorzow, twenty-seven, hunted in this area, stalking and attacking lone women at night.
+In wartime Berlin, night had acquired new meaning—a government-imposed blackout meant the only illumination at this hour came from the night sky.

 This was not Ogorzow’s first time looking for a woman to assault.
-By now, he’d emerged from the darkness to attack around thirty different women here.
-So far, the confusion of the war had helped him avoid much police attention, but he’d also been careful to attack his victims only when he felt confident that he could safely overpower them.
+By now, he’d emerged from the darkness to attack around thirty different women, using the war’s chaos to evade police, and choosing victims he could overpower.

-Taking advantage of the darkness on this evening, he rushed his victim.
-She only saw him coming at the last moment, when she reacted by screaming as loud as she could.
-Ogorzow wrapped his large hands around her neck and started squeezing, hoping to silence her and render her unconscious.
-She fought him though, tooth and nail, enough to be able to continue to breathe, and even to scream.
+Taking advantage of the darkness that evening, he rushed his victim.
+She only saw him at the last moment and reacted by screaming as loudly as she could.
+Ogorzow wrapped his large hands around her neck, squeezing in an attempt to silence her and render her unconscious.
+She fought him tooth and nail, managing to keep breathing and continue screaming.

 What she knew—and he did not—was that help was only a short distance away.
 Her husband and brother-in-law were nearby, and she hoped they would hear her screams and come to her aid.

-Afterward, Ogorzow thought back on his mistakes.
-Besides having attacked a woman who was not alone, he had left behind three witnesses.
-He’d counted on the speed of his attack, combined with the darkness on the garden path, to result in his victim not being able to properly describe him to the police.
-But a prolonged struggle had occurred, and he worried that the woman he’d attacked and her two saviors might be able to identify him.
+Afterward, Ogorzow reflected on his mistakes and the fact that he had left behind three witnesses.
+He had relied on the speed of his attack and the darkness of the garden path to prevent his victim from describing him to the police.
+The prolonged struggle now made him worry that the woman and her two saviors might be able to identify him.

-After this close call, Ogorzow realized that he needed to make sure that his victims could not scream out for help.
-So he would immediately choke them with his hands, threaten them with a knife, or hit them over the head with a blunt instrument.
-He was not sure yet what would work best, but he knew this was a problem he would have to solve if he was to avoid getting beaten up again—or, worse yet, caught by the police.
+After this close call, Ogorzow realized that he needed to silence his victims quickly.
+So, he would immediately choke them with his hands, threaten them with a knife, or hit them over the head with a blunt instrument.
+Unsure what would work best, he knew he had to solve this problem if he was to avoid getting beaten up again—or, worse yet, caught by the police.

-And he set his sights on a new hunting ground—one that ran right straight through the heart of Berlin, with an almost limitless supply of victims.
-Soon, he would expand his repertoire and become one of Berlin’s—and maybe Germany’s—most notorious serial killers.
+He set his sights on a new hunting ground in the heart of Berlin, with an almost limitless supply of victims.
+Soon, he would expand his repertoire and become one of Berlin's—and perhaps Germany's—most notorious serial killers.

 Reviews & Praise